ossf/scorecard-action/README.md

 2. Set up the workflow via the GitHub UI

+### Supported triggers and repositories
+The following GitHub triggers are supported: `push`, `schedule` (default branch only).

+The `pull_request` and `workflow_dispatch` triggers are experimental.

+Running the Scorecard action on a fork repository is not supported.

+GitHub Enterprise repositories are not supported.

 ### Authentication with PAT
-1. [Create a Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo,read:repo_hook) with the following read permissions:
+1. [Create a Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo,read:org,read:repo_hook,read:discussion) with the following read permissions:
     - Note: `Read-only token for OSSF Scorecard Action - myorg/myrepo` (Note: replace `myorg/myrepo` with the names of your organization and repository so you can keep track of your tokens.)
     - Expiration: `No expiration`
     - Scopes: